 Everything about this picture was a surprise.
 It was literally hitting me like lightning, showing me that moments of significance cannot be planned or forseen, they can only be received.
-My friends and I were like children, shouting out when we saw a specially strong lightning in the distance.
-And of course, we didn’t know what the cameras were recording until we saw the digital files at home.

 Among the dozens of shots we took I’ve got this incredibly beautiful photo were everything is right.
 I feel very lucky!